MV Cenred: Layout

 The car deck had ramps fore and aft, allowing full ro-ro operation.
 Passenger accommodation was above the car deck, with the bridge above that.

 Service

 Cenred operated the Lymington to Yarmouth ferry service from 1973 to 2008.
 Along with the two other 'C' class ships owned by Wightlink she was withdrawn from service on introduction of the three new Wight-class ferries.
-Cenred was brought back from retirement on 12 March 2009 when required repairs to her hydraulic ramp.
+Cenred was brought back from retirement on 12 March 2009 when Wight Light required repairs to her hydraulic ramp.